0ku/0ku/README.md

 ![](0kuBanner_Animated_3.gif)
 ### Welcome!
 I'm currently a student at the University of Waterloo studying Computer Engineering 1A.
-- 🔭 I’m currently working on [Zipf's Dictionary](https://github.com/0ku/Zipfs-Dictionary)
+- 🔭 I’m currently working on [Geese Migration](https://github.com/Abdullah9340/Geese-Migration)
 - 😄 Pronouns: he/him/they
 <!--
 **0ku/0ku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.